 - Engage grouphead coffee switch to engage pump to pump water out of the grouphead and also engage the hot water switch until water stops or after 20 seconds (whichever is sooner).Please note that there is no way to remove all the water from both boilers unless the top cover is removed and a pipe from each boiler is disconnected to drain each boiler manually after the above process.

-- If the machine has an E61 grouphead with a lever on the side, please leave the lever so the grouphead is in the open position and any freezing water in the coffee boiler will be pushed out through the grouphead.
+- If the machine has an E61 grouphead with a lever on the side, please leave the lever so the grouphead is in the open position (depending upon machine it could be UP or Down) and any freezing water in the coffee boiler will be pushed out through the grouphead.

 - For shipping, package in original packaging exactly as packaged when you received the shipment.
 Plastic bags need to be placed over machine to avoid scratching from shipping.
 All loose articles, including but not limited to portafilter handles, baskets, scoops, etc must be secured to avoid cosmetic damage caused by the movement of these items.